cadecairos/JS-Builder/README.md

 ##Running##
 run `node app.js` from a terminal

 By default JS-Builder binds to localhost and port 5000.
 The port can be changed by setting the PORT environment variable.
-It can also be deployed to [Heroku](http://www.heroku.com) with ease.
+It can also be deployed to [Heroku](http://www.heroku.com) with ease (just make sure to edit the `.slugignore` file to suit your needs)

 ##Use##